BrianSivAir/IntelliJPortableUtility/README.md

 ## Overview

-This is a utility to set up a minimal programming environment to work with InteliJ IDEA even on a USB stick.
+This is a utility to set up a minimal programming environment to work with IntelliJ IDEA even on a USB stick.

 This utility has 2 main functions:
 - Set IntelliJ settings